anila-intelops/readme-sample/README.md

 ### Deployment Check

-- **Purpose of Daemonset Check:** Assesses the success of application deployments in the Kubernetes cluster, ensuring configurations and services are correctly launched.
+- **Purpose of Deployment Check:** Assesses the success of application deployments in the Kubernetes cluster, ensuring configurations and services are correctly launched.

 - Initiates a test deployment, evaluates the deployment process, service accessibility, and rollbacks if necessary, to ensure operational integrity.

 ### DNS Check

-- **Purpose of Daemonset Check:** Ensures that DNS resolution is working correctly within the Kubernetes cluster, critical for service discovery and network communication.
+- **Purpose of DNS Check:** Ensures that DNS resolution is working correctly within the Kubernetes cluster, critical for service discovery and network communication.

 - Performs DNS lookups to validate the responsiveness and accuracy of the cluster's DNS service, identifying potential issues early.